blockchainsllc/in3-docs/docs/benchmarkSummary.rst

 Results/Baseline
 ################

  - The baseline test was done with our existing server running multiple docker containers.
-It is not indicative of a perfect server setup.
-But it can be used to benchmark upgrades to our codebase.
+It is not indicative of a perfect server setup, but it can be used to benchmark upgrades to our codebase.
  - The baseline for our current system is given below.
 This system has multithreading enabled and has been tested with ethCalls included in the test plan.

 +----------------+--------------------+-----+---------------------+-----------------------+-------------------------+----------------------------+-------------+---------------------+----------------------------------------------------------------------------------------------------------------------+